trainML Documentation

 • GCP: Select this option if the data resides on Google Cloud Storage.

 Specify the path of the data within the storage type specified in the Path field.
-If you specify a compressed file (zip, tar, tar.gz, or bz2), the file will be downloaded and automatically extracted prior to any worker starting.
+If you specify a compressed file (zip, tar, tar.gz, or bz2), the file will be automatically extracted.
 If you specify a directory path (ending in /), it will run a sync starting from the path provided, downloading all files and subdirectories from the provided path.
 Valid paths for each Source Type are the following:

 • AWS: Must begin with s3://.